dfireBird/dfirebird.github.io/src/content/about/about.md

 ## Programming

-My key programming languages are Javascript and Rust and C++.
+Typescript, Rust are my go-to choice of programming languages and at-times I like to use C++.

 I recently started learning Haskell and working on implementing Chess in Rust using ggez and improving the discord bot Emourge.

-I also have some experience in Typescript, Racket, Elixir, Python, C and Java.
+I also have some experience in Javascript, Racket, Elixir, Python, C and Java as well as HTML and CSS.

 ## Technologies